spudsudo/cumin-carrot/README.md

 # cumin-carrot

-The life of a carrot covered in cumin
+"The life of a carrot covered in cumin"

+"His life was a complete lie as he was really covered in his own feces..."